rjdverse/rjd3revisions/README.md

                                 .7,.2,.7,.4, .7,.3,.7,.3))
 ```

-Then you can create your vintages, inspect the revisions if you want and make the analysis
+Then you can create your vintages, inspect revisions if you want and make the analysis
 ``` r
 vintages<-create_vintages(df, periodicity = 4)
 #revisions<-get_revisions(vintages, gap = 2)